 Number of heat pump-ready homes in your county

 After mining the BER database, we now know how many homes in each county are heat pump-ready.
 We also know how many of these homes are currently using an oil boiler or solid fuel system.
 There are a particularly high number of heat pump-ready homes in Dublin, Cork, Limerick, Galway and Kerry.
 However, all counties have significant numbers.
 The Government is particularly keen to ensure that homes on oil and solid fuel make the transition to heat pumps.

 Heat pump-ready homes are defined as homes with a Heat Loss Indicator of 2.0 Watts/Kelvin/m2, or 2.3 with some caveats.
 The Heat Loss Indicator brings all U-values and ventilation values together in one figure.
 Over 350,000 homes have a heat loss indicator of 2.3 or less and 196,000 have a HLI of 2.0 or less.

 |Homes with HLI <2 to 2010||196,244|

 |Homes with HLI <2.3 to 2010||351,295|

-The biggest challenge for SEAI is changing the mindset of installers from simply installing a heat pump to designing and installing the heat pump system from A to Z. This means calculating the heat loss on a room-by-room basis and sizing of radiators, unless underfloor heating is present.
+The biggest challenge for SEAI is changing the mindset of installers from simply installing a heat pump.
+They need to move to designing and installing the heat pump system from A to Z. This means calculating the heat loss on a room-by-room basis and sizing of radiators, unless underfloor heating is present.